andrew-godman/brain_gym/brain_gym/wdi_brain_gym_warmup_answers.md

 :hamburger: :cocktail: :beer:

-A: the 11th the 13th the 18th and 20th of Sep 2018.
+Answer the 11th the 13th the 18th and 20th of Sep 2018.

 ### Question Four

-A man has to get a fox, a chicken, and a sack of corn across a river.
+**Answer:** man has to get a fox, a chicken, and a sack of corn across a river.
 He has a row boat, and it can only carry him and one other thing.
 If the fox and the chicken are left together, the fox will eat the chicken.
 If the chicken and the corn are left together, the chicken will eat the corn.
 How does the man do it?

 :chicken: :wolf: :corn:

-A: He must take the chicken over first.
+**Answer:** He must take the chicken over first.
 Then bring the Corn over to the other side and bring the chicken back and take the fox over and lastly bring the chicken back.

 ### Question Five